 This might be the most important factor on the list.
 Does the provider understand what it’s like to wait weeks or even months for Medicaid and private insurance payments to come through?
 A lender who doesn’t get the home care industry might see your fluctuating revenue as a red flag.
 A specialized provider, on the other hand, knows that delayed payments are part of the business.
 They’ve built their services to work with these cycles, not against them.
 They can offer more flexible terms because they understand the financial rhythm of a home care agency.

-Check Funding Amounts and Terms
+Compare Funding Amounts and Repayment Terms

 Before you start comparing, have a clear idea of how much funding you need and what for.
 Providers offer different funding amounts, and their repayment terms can vary widely, from a few months to a couple of years.
 Instead of a traditional interest rate, most cash advances use a factor rate—a fixed fee that you’ll see upfront.
 Make sure you understand the total amount you’ll be repaying and that the repayment schedule fits comfortably with your agency’s projected cash flow.
 The goal is to solve a cash flow problem, not create a new one.